-Academic exegesis is that form of interpretation which copies academics or authority figures.
-The Lord Jesus Christ cut through this in His teaching.
+Academic exegesis is that form of interpretation which copies academics or authority figures rather than doing proper exegesis.

-Academic exegesis is seen in the translation of several biblical passages.
-Bible versions are the product of teams of academic translators pooling their collective knowledge to produce a final decision on the translation of particular texts.
+Academic exegesis is seen in the translation of various biblical passages.
+Current Bible versions are the product of teams of academic translators pooling their collective knowledge to produce a final decision on the translation of particular texts.

 It is easy to demonstrate that when a significant translation, such as the New International Version, makes a break from a traditional translation, then subsequent versions will follow, on the principle that new research has identified an improvement.